microcks/microcks.io/content/blog/why-microcks.md

 Within our team we’re early adopters of containers and Kubernetes.
 So the choice was natural to make Microcks Kubernetes-native from day 1.
 But we do not just “run on Kubernetes” ; we integrate all the ecosystems like Operators, Helm, Autoscalers and so on to provide you the easiest and automated operational experience.

-We were looking for a scalable model with no risk of having out-of-sync mocks with later changes.
-That’s why we build Microcks using a platform approach.
-In an organisation, Microcks can be deployed centrally and connected to the various Git repositories.
-It will take care of **discovering and syncing contract definitions** for your APIs and provide always up-to-date endpoints mocking the last committed changes.
-It will also keep the history of all previously managed and deployed versions of your APIs and services - and thus help with their governance and natural referencing.

 <figure class="tc">
   <img src="/images/blog/why-microcks-deployment.png" class="img-responsive"/>
   <figcaption><i class="f5">Fig 6: Deployment options for Microcks: on-premises or on the cloud.</i></figcaption>